Ron-10/Ron-10/README.md

-# 👨‍💻 Roney Karki – AI-Powered Developer | Python & Web Engineer
+#👨‍💻 Hi, I am Roney

-Welcome!
-I’m Roney Karki, a passionate builder of intelligent, data-driven applications — combining artificial intelligence, modern web technologies, and design-thinking to craft real-world solutions.
+Welcome to my GitHub profile!
+I'm a passionate developer specializing in building AI-driven applications, combining cutting-edge technologies like artificial intelligence, web development, and data engineering to create innovative solutions that solve real-world problems.

+🌟 What I Do:

+AI Development: Creating intelligent solutions with machine learning and deep learning techniques.

+Web Development: Building modern, scalable web applications using the latest web technologies.

+Data Science & Engineering: Leveraging Python, Pandas, NumPy, and other tools to manipulate and analyze data

 ## 🌐 Socials: